-A Few Questions Answered by the Salisbury Conservation Commission else.
-The abundance of water dependent plants, hydrology and hydric soils tells us when a wetland is present.
-Just because you don't see open water doesn't mean you're not looking at a wetland or other resource area.
-Resource areas associated with wetlands include the commonly known cattail marsh and open water pond, but also include rivers and the 200-foot riverfront areas which border rivers on both sides, small streams that dry up during part of the year, low-lying flood plains and vernal (springtime) pools.
+A wetland is an area where water meets land.
+When water covers the soil, or is present at or near the surface of the soil for most of the year, this causes the soil to develop certain identifiable characteristics that indicate the presence of water.
+Saturation of wetland areas supports specific plant and animal species that cannot live anywhere else.
+The abundance of water dependent plants, evidence of inundation, and hydric soils tell us when a wetland is present.
+Just because you don't see open or flowing water doesn't mean you're not looking at a wetland or other resource area.
+Resource areas protected under the Massachusetts Wetlands Protection Act include the commonly known cattail marsh and open water pond, but also include rivers and the 200-foot riverfront areas which border rivers on both sides, small streams that dry up during part of the year, low-lying floodplains and vernal (springtime) pools.
 These areas (except riverfront areas) are surrounded by "buffer zones" - 100 foot wide protective zones around wetlands that protect wetlands from human impacts and provide valuable wildlife habitat.
-Some other resource areas that are within the jurisdiction of the Conservation Commission include Dunes, Beach, Marsh, and Land Under Water Bodies because of their environmental functions.
+Some other resource areas that are within the jurisdiction of the Conservation Commission include Dunes, Beach, Salt Marsh, and Land Under Water Bodies due to their unique environmental functions.